Simplicial generation of Chow rings of matroids: The simplicial presentation and its monomials

 \end{lem}

-\begin{proof} A matroid is loopless if and only if the emptyset $\emptyset$ is a flat, and by \Cref{prop:quotbases}, the matroid $T_F(M)$ is thus loopless if and only if $\emptyset$ is not covered by an element in the interval $[F,E]$.
-This happens if and only if $\operatorname{rk}_M(F) > 1$, and hence the second statement follows from the first by \Cref{prop:matprod}.
+\begin{proof} We first show that \eqref{eq:minkowskiCap} follows from \eqref{eq:intersectionTruncation}.
+A matroid is loopless if and only if the empty set $\emptyset$ is a flat.
+By \Cref{prop:quotbases}, the matroid $T_F(M)$ is thus loopless if and only if $\emptyset$ is not covered by an element in the interval $[F,E]$.
+As claimed, this happens if and only if $\operatorname{rk}_M(F) > 1$.